 Frangioni was born in 1967 in São Paulo, Brazil, where he currently lives and works.
 He graduated in Chemical Engineering in 1989 and began his process as a self-taught artist in 2005.
 Later he deepened his studies under the guidance of the artist Joao Carlos de Souza.

-Since 2016, Frangioni takes part in international art fairs in USA, Brazil, Argentina and Peru.
-His works have also been featured in important museums around Brazil, such as Museu de Arte Contemporanea de Ribeirao Preto (MARP), Museu de Arte de Goiania (MAG), Museu de Arte Contemporanea de Mato Grosso (MARCO) and Museu de Arte Contemporanea de Blumenau (MAC Blu).
-Others include, Museu Luiz Sacilotto em Santo Andre (Casa do Olhar), Museu de Arte Contemporanea de Jatai (MAC Jatai) and Pinacoteca Benedito Calixto (Santos).
+Since 2016, Frangioni takes part in international art fairs in USA, Brazil, Argentina, and Peru.
+His conceptual practice showed in museums around Brazil, such as Museu de Arte Contemporânea de Ribeirao Preto (MARP), Museu de Arte de Goiania (MAG), Museu de Arte Contemporânea de Mato Grosso (MARCO) and Museu de Arte Contemporânea de Blumenau (MAB).
+Others include Museu Luiz Sacilotto em Santo Andre (Casa do Olhar), Museu de Arte Contemporânea de Jatai (MAC Jatai), Pinacoteca Benedito Calixto (Santos) & Home of Alfredo Andersen.

-His work was featured at ART New York 2019, as well as other shows, like “Prelocaçao” and “o desejo do outro”, both in Sao Paulo.
-His works are part of private and public collections, such as AAL – Arte Al Limite, Museu de Arte Contemporanea de Campo Grande and Renata Paula.
+Among art fairs and collections: Palm Beach Modern & Contemporary 2022, SP Arte 365/Viewing Room 2021, Pinta Miami Live 2020, Art Wynwood Miami 2020, ART New York 2019, as well as other shows, like “Prelocaçao” and “o desejo do outro”, both in São Paulo.
+His work belongs to private and public collections, such as AAL – Arte Al Limite, Museu de Arte Contemporânea de Campo Grande, and Sala de Jantar at Renata Paula.